Dear reader of ADxS.org, please excuse the disruption.

 5.3.4.
 Elevated anandamide levels alter glutamate transmission in the striatum

-Increased AEA levels (= anandamide = N-arachidonoylethanolamine) have been found in ADHD sufferers due to a biochemical defect in the breakdown of AEA.
+Elevated AEA levels (= anandamide = N-arachidonoylethanolamine) have been found in people with ADHD due to a biochemical defect in the degradation of AEA.
 This selectively alters the synaptic glutamate transmission in the striatum, but not the GABA transmission in the striatum.

 This could cause an imbalance between exitatory and inhibitory neurotransmission in the striatum.
 In ADHD, the increase in AEA concentrations appears to be caused by an inhibition of FAAH.
 FAAH is an enzyme that is essential for the degradation of AEA.
 Interestingly, this change was replicated in the mouse striatum after stimulation of the dopamine D2 receptors, but not the D1 receptors.1819